zkxs/jinx/README.md

 Finally, back in your Discord server run the following slash commands:

 1. Run the `/init <api_key>` command in your Sever and provide your API key.
 This is one-time setup.
 2. Optionally, run `/set_log_channel [channel]` to tell the bot which channel to log events (such as license activations) to.
+(You can re-run this command without a channel if you wish to unset your log channel later).
 3. Run the `/link_product` command for each Jinxxy product you want to link to a role.
-You may have multiple products that grant the same role, and products can grant multiple roles.
-This command can also unlink products and roles if you make a mistake.
+Products can grant multiple role: run the command more than once to create more links as needed.
+If you make a mistake, use `/unlink_product` to fix it.
 4. Check your work using `/list_links`
 5. When you're ready, run `/create_post` in the channel of your choosing to have Jinx create a button users can click to register license keys.
 You may create multiple posts this way.
-If you update your Jinxxy username or profile picture you may want to delete and recreate the post to update it.
+If you update your Jinxxy username or profile picture you may want to delete and recreate the post, as it will not automatically update.

 I recommend testing everything with a test license.
 You can create a 100% discount code or create an unlisted free product to create test license keys.